Bas Rutten: Last fight

-In May 2006, Rutten announced his return to MMA competition.
-Cleared by doctors to fight again, Rutten was slated to face Kimo Leopoldo in the now-defunct World Fighting Alliance on 22 July 2006, at The Forum in Los Angeles.
+In May 2006, Rutten announced he was cleared by doctors and would make his return to MMA competition.
+Rutten was slated to face Kimo Leopoldo in the now-defunct World Fighting Alliance on 22 July 2006, at The Forum in Inglewood, California.
 Two days before the event, Kimo tested positive for Stanozolol, an anabolic steroid.
 In place of Kimo, Rutten fought Ruben "Warpath" Villareal.
-Rutten took a first-round victory by way of technical knockout after low kicks left his opponent unable to stand.
-With that he brought up his professional record to 28 wins 4 losses and 1 draw.
+Rutten earned a first round TKO victory via leg kicks, bringing his professional record to 28 wins, 4 losses, and 1 draw.
 After the fight, Rutten tested positive for hydrocodone, morphine, and diphenhydramine.

 Professional wrestling career

 Rutten competed in Japanese professional wrestling following his Pancrase tenure.
-He made his debut at the Inoki Bom-Ba-Ye 2000 event, where he teamed up with Alexander Otsuka to defeat the team of Naoki Sano and Ricco Rodríguez, with Rutten personally submitting Sano with a crossface chickenwing.
+He made his debut at the Inoki Bom-Ba-Ye 2000 event, where he teamed up with Alexander Otsuka to defeat the team of Naoki Sano and Ricco Rodríguez, with Rutten submitting Sano with a crossface chickenwing.
 He also wrestled in Battlarts, defeating Carl Malenko by KO via palm strike.

 In 2002, Rutten debuted in New Japan Pro-Wrestling as a part of Antonio Inoki's MMA army.
 Before his first match, he was featured in vignettes learning the shining wizard from watching Keiji Mutoh tapes in order to adapt to NJPW professional wrestling.
-He mostly wrestled in singles matches, beating both rookies and veterans like Manabu Nakanishi, Hiroshi Tanahashi and Masayuki Naruse.
-In July, he challenged for the IWGP Heavyweight Championship against Yuji Nagata, but he was defeated.
+He mostly wrestled in singles matches, earning wins over Manabu Nakanishi, Hiroshi Tanahashi and Masayuki Naruse.
+In July of 2002, he challenged for the IWGP Heavyweight Championship against Yuji Nagata, but he was defeated.
 After three months, in October, he was featured in a special European Catch Wrestling Rules Match against Osamu Nishimura with Tony St. Clair as a special referee.
 The match went to a time limit draw after ten rounds, despite Nishimura's illegal blows.
-The same month, Rutten dropped down to the junior heavyweight division and received another title match, this time against Koji Kanemoto for the IWGP Junior Heavyweight Championship, but he was unsuccessful.
-His last match was on October 26, 2002 when he lost to Koji Kanemoto.
+The same month, Rutten dropped down to the junior heavyweight division and received another title match, this time against Koji Kanemoto for the IWGP Junior Heavyweight Championship, in which he lost the bout.
+His last professional match was on October 26, 2002 when he lost to Koji Kanemoto.